JuniperPhoton/PhotonHistogramKit/README.md

 > Note: you may tempted to use the `drawingGroup` to improve the performance, which will increase the memory footprint.
 In my real app, I find it perfectly well-performs back to iPhone 12 with iOS 17.

+# Testing and Sample Code to play with

+See the [HistogramTest](https://github.com/JuniperPhoton/PhotonHistogramKit/blob/main/Tests/PhotonHistogramKitTests/HistogramTest.swift) file to play with the histogram calculation and testing.

+This repo also comes with a SwiftUI preview for the [HistogramRenderView](https://github.com/JuniperPhoton/PhotonHistogramKit/blob/main/Sources/PhotonHistogramKit/HistogramRenderView.swift#L337).
+Go to this file and enable Canvas in Xcode to render the preview.

 # MIT License

 Copyright (c) 2025 JuniperPhoton